-Izzy has always enjoyed teaching children and started helping out in classes at the age of 16.
-She has since spent four years after university working as a learning support assistant.
-Drawing on this experience, and passion for Irish dance, she qualified as a TCRG in Limerick, 2013, and teaches alongside her career as a postdoctoral researcher in child and adolescent mental health.
+Izzy has always enjoyed working with children and started helping out in classes at the age of 16.
+She qualified as a TCRG in Limerick, 2013, and teaches alongside her career as a postdoctoral researcher in child and adolescent mental health.

 07917 724824; email@example.com

 Siobhán started dancing at the age of 4, following a trip to visit family in Ireland.
 During her dancing career Siobhan achieved numerous consecutive World Medals, as well as winning the North American National Championships and placing 2nd at the British National Championships.